harrywang/python-generative-art/README.md

 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```
-then, `jupyter lab` to run the notebook `axidraw-python/axidraw-basics.ipynb` to learn how to setup Axidraw and plot a simple SVG image.
+then, `jupyter lab` to run the notebook `axidraw-basics.ipynb` to learn how to setup Axidraw and plot a simple SVG image.

 ## Plotting via Inkscape